5l1v3r1/go-shodan/README.md

 # go-shodan
-API client to interact with Shodan
+Another API client to interact with Shodan.
+I know, why reinvent the wheel?
+Why not?

 ## To-Do
 Add additional queries